top of page

 Inclusivity We acknowledge there is a diverse group of people who identify as women+ and we welcome them to our stage, our production table, our board room and our audience.

-Fidelity We are resolute in our mission to champion the voices of women+ with high quality artistic effort.
+Fidelity We are resolute in our mission to champion the voices of women+ through high quality artistic effort.

 Intersectionality** We acknowledge that systems of discrimination are interdependent and by championing women+, we holistically support all who are oppressed.